Unstructured-IO/community/Pipelines-and-APIs.md

 The parameters that the HTTP API accepts is driven by the signature of the `pipeline_api` function defined in a pipeline notebook.

 `pipeline_api` function may include the kwarg `response_type: str` which indicates that the function returns a payload suitable for csv (a string) or suitable for json (a dict or list object).
 If present, it must take a default argument of `"text/csv"` or `"application/json"`.
-The caller of the auto-generated API may then request the content type of the HTTP response through the usual Accept header, for example:
+The caller of the auto-generated API may then request the content type of the HTTP response through the usual Accept header when only one file is being posted to the api, for example:

 ```bash
 curl -X 'POST' \